Roids-Fitness/RoidsFitnessDocs/README.md

 11. Recorded completion date when the task is completed.

 ![Trello Card](docs/Trello%20Card%20(2).png)

+As evident by the Trello cards, the task delegation for this application were as followed:

+- Frontend build and testing - Johnson
+- Backend build and testing - Tony
+- Integration - Both through pair programming
+- Documentation - Johnson

+The task delegation plays on the strengths and weaknesses of the team.
+Johnson is shown to have a keener eye for aesthetics when building the wireframes, making him a more suitable candidate for building the frontend.
+He also plans to focus on the frontend for his career plans and this provides the perfect opportunity.
+Tony, on the other hand, felt he was more comfortable building the backend as he grasps the concepts much better.
+The choice of separating the tasks as so was purposeful, as both developers have very distinctive styles when it comes to programming and felt that work can be conducted more efficient independently.
+During integration, pair programming was conducted giving both developer a chance to teach and learn.

 ## Project Management Methodology
 The Roids Fitness Application was created following the Agile Software Development Cycle.